-The Land Trust obtained a new conservation easement, Lake House Woods Walk Trail, during the year ended June 30, 2020.
-The total costs associated with the acquisition of this conservation easement were \$1,247 and have been expensed on the Statement of Activities.
+The Land Trust was donated a new conservation easement, McCormick Ranch Lot 7 during the year ended June 30, 2021.
+The appraisal price of this easement is valued at \$1,500,000, which is considered an in-kind contribution to the Organization though not reported on the face of the financial statements.
+The total costs associated with the acquisition of this conservation easement were \$3,417 and have been expensed on the Statement of Activities.